Sahiladevi/health_track/docs/project_plan.md

 ---

+## Research Questions Explored

+As I worked through the project, these were the core questions that kept guiding my decisions, from how I cleaned and prepared the data to how I approached the analysis:

+- How do everyday habits like diet, exercise, and sleep affect health indicators such as BMI, blood pressure, and blood sugar?

+- What role do social factors like income, education, and health insurance—play in the risk of chronic conditions like obesity, diabetes, and hypertension?

+- Are there meaningful differences across gender or race in how lifestyle and social factors influence health?

+- What happens when multiple unhealthy behaviors stack up, do they compound the risk of chronic disease?

+These aren’t just abstract questions, they reflect real-world health challenges faced by millions of adults in the U.S. By exploring them, I hope to find meaningful patterns that can support better health outcomes.

+---

 ## Scope

-This project is all about looking at how everyday habits—like what people eat, how much they exercise, and how well they sleep along with things like income, education, and healthcare access, affect health problems in adults across the U.S.
+This project is all about looking at how everyday habits like what people eat, how much they exercise, and how well they sleep along with things like income, education, and healthcare access, affect health problems in adults across the U.S.

 I’m focusing on common issues like obesity, high blood pressure, diabetes, and high cholesterol.